nephics/beanstalkt/README.md

-# beanstalktc: An async beanstalkd client for Tornado
+# beanstalkt: An async beanstalkd client for Tornado

 ## About beanstalkd